jmarca/cas_validate/README.md

   </cas:authenticationSuccess>
 </cas:serviceResponse>
 ```

 Version 0.1.9 should now properly parse the second way as well,
 whereas before it would simply choke and die.

-Check out the test in
+Check out the test in test/xml_parser_test.js, look for the test with
+"cas_auth_2.xml" (about line 122 is where that test begins).

 This email thread is one that I found when trying to dig up the
 "standard" way to send user attributes: